LIBS (Laser Induced Breakdown Spectroscopy)

 Direct Analysis

-LIBS is a technique that requires little to no sample preparation, which avoids the use of consumables and aggressive chemical products.
+LIBS is a technique that requires little to no sample preparation, which avoids the use of consumables and aggressive chemicals.

 Image décorative